 Marlys has been a resident of Richardson since 1980.
 She is a retired design drafter, sang for 17 years as a member of the award-winning Rich-Tone Chorus.
 She is serving on the boards of the Richardson Arts Alliance – Membership, Arts Incubator of Richardson – Secretary, and her condominium association – Secretary.
 Active in her church, she serves on several committees, and is past President of the University of Texas at Dallas (UTD) Retirees’ Association.
 She has a BA in Visual Arts from UTD, and has been a freelance artist.
 Her hobbies include needlework, reading and art.
 Creating a home for the arts community in Richardson is her dream and goal, driving her to help found AIR.

 Pat has been involved with the arts as a producer, lighting designer, company manager and Equity stage manager.
 A former President of the Richardson Arts Alliance, she has also worked with the Richardson Symphony Orchestra, Tuzer Ballet, and Chamber Music International since moving to Texas in 2001.
 An enthusiastic supporter of the Cottonwood Arts Festival, Pat and her husband Bill have filled their home with art purchased there.
 She graduated from the University of Wisconsin – Madison, studied at the Center for Entrepreneurship at Wichita State, and has a Masters degree in Library and Information Science from the University of North Texas.
-She currently works for the Richardson Independent School District.
+She previously worked as a school librarian for the Richardson Independent School District.

 Timla has always had an affinity for the arts, both in doing and observing.
 She is continually drawn to creatives and loves to be involved with anything artistic, especially visual.
 Her love of art comes out in various ways such as her hand-painted and custom ceramic plate company called Painted Piggies which had a devoted following to her latest venture using beautiful Italian fabrics to design personalized wardrobes for her clients.
 One of her favorite artistic outlets is gourmet cooking where every dish starts as a blank canvas.
 Other favorite interests include tennis, reading and wine.